Table of Contents[Hide][Show]

 If the bag is too big or too heavy, you’re going to have to pay a fee, so it’s always better to know your bag size and the limitations in advance.

 Aeromexico Carry-On Weight Limits

 Aeromexico requires your carry-on bag and personal item to weigh less than 10 kg (22 lbs.) combined.
 However, they don’t weigh your carry-on items prior to boarding, so you’re generally not going to have a problem if it’s too heavy.
-The weight issue applies to checked baggage more than carry-on bags, since they weigh your checked bags when you check in for you flight.
+The weight issue applies to check baggage more than carry-on bags since they weigh your checked bags when you check in for your flight.

 Aeromexico Restricted items for Carry-on